kapslock123/Linkedin-Job-Scrapper/README.md

 scrolling even with UI change because of "show more jobs" button.

 First step is to scrape all the details shown on job cards without clicking it to find more information.
-This information is saved in Jobs list which we iterate over to find out more information about the job. each card is stored in <li> object and thus we iterate over its index using Jobs list as the length of list.
+This information is saved in Jobs list which we iterate over to find out more information about the job. each card is stored in "<li>" object and thus we iterate over its index using Jobs list as the length of list.
 Note that: It is necessary to maximise the window of the automated chrome browser otherwise the UI will adapt and eventually give out error.